 The size of the job.
 Larger jobs are less per square foot.

 The type of traffic the floor will have.
 Some situations require more durability or higher tolerances against chemicals and other staining.

 The artistic element.
-A solid gray floor is less than a multi-colors, patterned floor.
+A solid gray floor will cost less than a multi-colored, patterned floor.

 The prep work required.
-A new floor obviously requires less prep work than a 40 year old floor that has two different mastics on it, is spalled and has a bunch of cracks.
+A new floor obviously requires less prep work than a 40 year old floor that has two different mastics on it, is spalled or has a bunch of cracks.

 Epoxy Floor Prices

 For a plain solid colored epoxy floor – $3.00 – $6.00/sf